mishakarpinskiy/test_splynx_docs/files/networking/tr069_acs/tr069_acs.md

 Should appear "Connection Request Username" and "Connection Request Password" - do not change these parameters(only when you need to reconnect this device with an ACS, these values can be removed and re-enable client - with new connection you will see new values).

-**NOTE** that if you are using HTTPS/SSL on your Splynx server you can get an error about SSL, asking for the local certificate.
+**Important note for Mikrotik devices** that if you are using HTTPS/SSL on your Splynx server you can get an error about SSL, asking for the local certificate.
 In this case you need to run 2 commands in Mikrotik terminal:

 ```
 /tool fetch https://letsencrypt.org/certs/trustid-x3-root.pem.txt